 And Carly’s farewells to Freddie (comical in nature), and to Sam (far more serious) are shown, but her big Spencer goodbye happens OFFSCREEN because it’s clearly way too emotional for any given episode of this kids comedy show.
-The focus of the episode could have been on Carly not wanting to move, not wanting to leave her friends and her school, but the focus was on her leaving Spencer.

 And the best part is Spencer.
 Obviously he would miss his little sister, and resent the implication that he wasn’t fit to take care of her.
 BUT…wouldn’t you think many a 26 year-old guy would be happy to no longer be responsible for the 13 year-old he has to take care of?
 Now he can walk around the place naked and have women over for sex, right?
 Not Spencer.
 He’s devastated.
 Yakima is not that far away, it’s not like he’d never see her.
 But he wants her with him.

 I love it.

 When Spencer runs after them with the inhaler, Carly and Spencer share a big hug.
 And it was probably the inhaler that made the grandfather change his mind, but I can’t help but think that it was just as much the hug, because how could you look at that hug and try to split them up?